Lichtsucher/biblepay-deb-builder/README.md

 * The decryped message will contain a link, open it to verify your ownership of the key

 **3. Register a team at launchpad**
 This step is only required if there is not already a team existing.
 If that is the case, request membership.
+You can also skip this, if you want to use your own personal ppa.

 * Register a team at https://launchpad.net/people/+newteam

+**4. Create a PPA**

-* Create the PPA on the Team page and give it a usefull name
+* Go to your Team page (or personal page) in Launchpad and click "Create a new PPA"
+* If this is your first time with Launchpad, you might want to create a test PPA first
+* Choose usefull names.
+Remember that you can not change them later
+* IMPORTANT: The biblepay Client required an old Version of the berkeley db that is part of the bitcoin ppa repository.
+Go to your PPA page and click "Edit PPA dependencies".
+Search for "bitcoin" and add the "bitcoin/ubuntu/bitcoin" repository as dependency.

 ## Configuration